DrCetmi/Bookshelf-API/README.md

 # Bookshelf API

-## Phase 1: Planning and Design

-Objectives:

-- Understand the project requirements.

-- Design the API endpoints.

-- Gather Data.

-Tasks:

-1. Define the scope of the bookshelf API (e.g., adding books, retrieving book details, updating book information, deleting books).

-1.Sketch the API endpoints and their methods (GET, POST, PUT, DELETE).

-1.Plan the database schema for books (consider fields like title, author, ISBN, and publication year).

-## Phase 2: Setting Up the Environment

-Objectives:

-- Set up the development environment.

-- Initialize the project with version control.

-Tasks:

-1. Install necessary packages.

-1. Initialize a new Git repository and commit the initial project structure.

-1. Create a basic README file with project description(You will need it later).

-## Phase 3: Building the Database Layer

-Objectives:

-- Implement the database schema.

-- Learn about Atlas and Render.com.

-Tasks:

-1. Set up the database and create a connection from the application.

-1. Define models/migrations for the book data structure.

-1. Implement simple CRUD operations for the database models.

-## Phase 4: Developing the API Endpoints

-Objectives:

-- Implement RESTful principles.

-- Handle HTTP requests and responses.

-- Understand middleware and routing in web frameworks.

-Tasks:

-1. Set up routes for each API endpoint.

-1. Implement controllers for handling business logic for each route.

-1. Ensure proper status codes and responses are returned.

-## Phase 5: Adding Authentication

-Objectives:

-- Implement basic authentication.

-- Understand the concept of middleware for protecting routes.

-Tasks:

-1. Set up user registration and login endpoints.

-1. Implement authentication based on what you have learned.

-1. Protect book-related routes with authentication checks.

-## Phase 6: Testing

-Objectives:

-- Learn basic unit and integration testing for APIs.

-- Use testing frameworks like Jest or Mocha.

-Tasks:

-1. Write tests for each endpoint to ensure they behave as expected.

-1. Test error handling and edge cases.

-1. Ensure database operations are performed correctly.

-## Phase 7: Documentation and Deployment

-Objectives:

-- Document the API for future developers.

-- Learn basic deployment to a cloud provider(Atlas, Render.com).

-Tasks:

-1. Document each endpoint, including parameters and example requests/responses.

-1. Prepare the application for deployment (consider environment variables, database connections).

-1. Deploy the API to a cloud provider like Render, and ensure it's accessible.

-## Bonus

-- Code Reviews: Review a peer's code and provide feedback on quality and improvement.

-- Continuous Integration: Set up a CI/CD pipeline for automated testing and deployment.
+This project aims to create an API for a bookshelf application.
+The API allows for adding books, retrieving book details, updating book information, and deleting books.
+It also includes a basic authentication system that allows users to register and log in.

+## Goals

+- **Phase 1: Planning and Design**

+  - [x] Understand project requirements.
+  - [x] Design API endpoints.
+  - [x] Gather data.

+- **Phase 2: Setting Up the Environment**

+  - [x] Set up development environment.
+  - [x] Initialize project with version control.

+- **Phase 3: Building the Database Layer**

+  - [x] Implement database schema.
+  - [x] Gather information on Atlas and Render.com.

+- **Phase 4: Developing API Endpoints**

+  - [x] Implement RESTful principles.
+  - [x] Handle HTTP requests and responses.

+- **Phase 5: Adding Authentication**

+  - [x] Implement basic authentication.
+  - [x] Set up middleware to protect routes.

+- **Phase 6: Testing**

+  - [x] Write unit and integration tests for APIs.
+  - [x] Use test frameworks like Jest or Mocha.

+- **Phase 7: Documentation and Deployment**
+  - [x] Document the API for future developers.
+  - [x] Learn basic deployment on a cloud provider.

+## Packages

+- `express`: For building web applications.
+- `mongoose`: For MongoDB database operations.
+- `dotenv`: For loading environment variables.
+- `jest`, `supertest`: For testing.
+- `nodemon` (optional for development): For automatically restarting the server.